VelocityLapse/velocitylapse.github.io/source/editor.rst

 Reverse
 ^^^^^^^

-Reverse the current timelapse project frames order so that the start is the end and vice-versa.
+Reverse the current project frames order so that the start is the end and vice-versa.

 Adding Images to a Project